 Filter may not be able to be removed once placed due to technical or medical reasons

-Let the nurse know if you are taking Coumadin®, Plavix, aspirin, Lovenox shots or any other blood thinner.
+Blood thinners: Let the nurse know if you are taking blood thinners, such as Coumadin®, Plavix®, aspirin, or Lovenox® shots.
 We will speak with your doctor to decide if you should stop them.

-If you have a history of sleep apnea and use a machine, please let the nurse know.
-Please bring your machine with you to be used during the exam.
+CPAP machine: If you have sleep apnea and use a CPAP machine, please let the nurse know.
+Bring your machine with you.

 What happens during the procedure?

-A nurse will check your heart rate, breathing, and blood pressure during the exam.
+First, a nurse will check your heartrate, breathing, and blood pressure.

-You will be given medicine through your IV to help with pain and help you relax.
+You have an IV placed.
+You will then be given medicine through the IV to help with pain and help you relax.